CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 Hopefully you found already that the default pins for I\ :sup:`2`\ C communication on your microcontroller board are

-Use your jumper wires to connect xxxx
+Use the jumper wires to connect VCC and GND, as well as SDA and SCL to the pins D14 and D15.